 This combination of facts usually means the block is not properly cleaned as often as it should be.

 The longer knife blocks are left to contain festering dirt and bacteria the more dangerous they become.
-Many of us are in the habit of using knives right away straight out of the block that holds them.
+Many of us are in the habit of using our chef knives right away straight out of the block that holds them.
 If the block and its slots are unclean, the knife is made unclean as it sits in the slot.
 It is horrible to use a dirty knife for preparing a food like salad which requires no further cooking which can cause food contamination.

 In this case the bacteria from within the block goes directly from the knife onto your food.
 For this reason it is very important to keep your block as clean as possible.
 Here we go over a step by step guide on how to effectively clean your knife block.
 It is best to follow the steps in order to prevent making little errors that could cause further issues later.

 - Friendly kitchen cleaning solution or malt vinegar

 - Pipe cleaners

 Remove Knives And Place Them Safely Away From Your Area of Work

 If your block is dirty, your knives are likely to be dirty.
 Remove them, wash them and then be sure to place them down on a sturdy surface, away from edges and not pointing up.
 You’ll need placed well away from you while you work to avoid any accidents.